RThomas96/Medical-Image-3D-Visualisation-Software/image/tiff/README.md

-# libTIFF implementation of ImageReaderInterface
+# libTIFF implementation of GenericImageReader

 ## What files are supported ?